Cleaner - Daisy Ridley Exclusive Interview

 Where to Watch Black Is the Color: African-American Artists and Segregation (2017)

-Looking to watch 'Black Is the Color: African-American Artists and Segregation' on your TV or mobile device at home?
-Hunting down a streaming service to buy, rent, download, or view the Jacques Goldstein-directed movie via subscription can be a challenge, so we here at Moviefone want to take the pressure off.
+Looking to feast your eyes on 'Black Is the Color: African-American Artists and Segregation' in the comfort of your own home?
+Tracking down a streaming service to buy, rent, download, or view the Jacques Goldstein-directed movie via subscription can be a challenge, so we here at Moviefone want to do right by you.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Black Is the Color: African-American Artists and Segregation' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Black Is the Color: African-American Artists and Segregation' right now, here are some specifics about the Les Films d'Ici, Bachibouzouk, ARTE history flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Black Is the Color: African-American Artists and Segregation' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'Black Is the Color: African-American Artists and Segregation' right now, here are some details about the Les Films d'Ici, Bachibouzouk, ARTE history flick.

-Released February 2nd, 2017, 'Black Is the Color: African-American Artists and Segregation' stars Whitfield Lovell, Kerry James Marshall, Ellen Gallagher, Richard Powell The movie has a runtime of about 52 min, and received a user score of (out of 100) on TMDb, which compiled reviews from respected users.
+Released February 2nd, 2017, 'Black Is the Color: African-American Artists and Segregation' stars Whitfield Lovell, Kerry James Marshall, Ellen Gallagher, Richard Powell The movie has a runtime of about 52 min, and received a user score of (out of 100) on TMDb, which assembled reviews from knowledgeable users.

 You probably already know what the movie's about, but just in case...
 Here's the plot: "Black Is the Color highlights key moments in the history of Black visual art, from Edmonds Lewis’s 1867 sculpture Forever Free, to the work of contemporary artists such as Whitfield Lovell, Kerry James Marshall, Ellen Gallagher, and Jean-Michel Basquiat.
 Art historians and gallery owners place the works in context, setting them against the larger social contexts of Jim Crow, WWI, the civil rights movement and the racism of the Reagan era, while contemporary artists discuss individual works by their forerunners and their ongoing influence." .